 Rhys Taylor is a qualified arbitrator (he is a member of and governed by the codes of the Chartered Institute of Arbitrators) and co-edits www.familyarbitrator.com, which provides free to access material explaining the process in detail.

 In Collaborative Law, at the outset of the process, both the parties and the lawyers sign a special document called a participation agreement.
 In that agreement the parties and lawyers all agree that they will not make an application to court, except to convert their agreement into a court order.
 If the parties ever breach this agreement their specially trained collaborative lawyers, as is made plain from the participation agreement, will cease to act for the parties.
 The removal of the threat of court proceedings changes the dynamic between the parties who commit to resolve their dispute, with the assistance of lawyers, during a series of face to face meetings (known as “four way meetings”) where all parties and lawyers sit round the same table.
 This is suited to either children or finance issues.
 The collaborative process allows for the introduction of other professionals such as counsellors and financial advisers, if required.
 In the event that the parties reach an impasse in negotiations, rather than seek out a court ordered solution, it has become customary to seek out the opinion of a specialist barrister who has been trained in the collaborative process, in order to suggest how the parties might settle the matter.

-Rhys Taylor and Max Davies are both Resolution collaboratively trained and able to provide specialist advice in the collaborative setting.
-Further, both Rhys and Max are qualified as ‘public access’ barristers, making it possible for them to act directly for a member of the public, without the assistance of a solicitor, in the collaborative process.
+Rhys Taylor is Resolution collaboratively trained and able to provide specialist advice in the collaborative setting.
+Further, Rhys is qualified as a ‘public access’ barrister, making it possible for him to act directly for a member of the public, without the assistance of a solicitor, in the collaborative process.